NomicFoundation/hardhat-vscode/coc/README.template.md

 # coc-solidity

-> WARNING: This coc extension is alpha software and as such is highly experimental and under active development.
-It is being released under Nomic Foundation's `@ignored` namespace on npm but will migrate to the `@nomicfoundation` namespace once it has moved out of alpha.

 Solidity language server extension for coc.nvim, leveraging the language server used in the [Solidity by Nomic Foundation](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity) VS Code extension.

 Built by the [Nomic Foundation](https://nomic.foundation/) for the Ethereum community.